 13.7 You must not remove the livery from the vehicles.

-14.3 Applicants aged 75 and over but under 80 will be considered for Usership subject to internal approval by Co-Cars and the approval of its insurers.
-The final decision on whether to accept an applicant for Usership rests with Co-Cars and Co-Cars is under no obligation to disclose its reasons for declining Usership.
+14.3 Applicants aged 76 and over will be considered for Usership subject to internal approval by Co-cars and the approval of its insurers.
+The final decision on whether to accept an applicant for Usership rests with Co-cars and Co-cars is under no obligation to disclose its reasons for declining Usership.

 14.6 Users who do not have a UK driving licence must comply with the UK legal requirements for driving in the UK on a foreign licence.
 Failure to do so could mean that you are no longer covered by our insurance.

-Drivers aged under 22 may be required to pay a £500 Young driver security deposit, which will be held by Co-Cars.
-It is the responsibility of the User to request the return of the deposit should the User reach the age of 22 or ceases to be a User of Co-Cars (less any outstanding payments).
+Drivers aged under 25 are required to pay a £200 security deposit plus £5 administration fee, which will be held by Co-cars.
+It is the responsibility of the User to request the return of the deposit should the User reach the age of 25 or ceases to be a User of Co-cars (less any outstanding payments).

-If you have a deposit held against your account, we reserve the right to retain this in full/partially to cover any outstanding monies.
+Co-cars reserve the right to retain the deposit in full/partially to cover any outstanding payments.